pewpewlive/ppl-synth/README.md

 # ppl-synth

-The sound synthetizer used in PewPew Live.
+The sound synthesizer used in PewPew Live.

 * `src/` contains the code for the library.
 * `example/` contains an example usage of the library.
 It outputs a raw pcm file that can be played with ffplay: